RayyanZahid/RayyanZahid.github.io/_posts/2020-8-26-course-computational-agent-based-modeling.md

 * Aids in understanding: A better in-depth understanding is often derived from conducting verfication
 * Micro-rules lead to Macro-rules: Macro-rules can be identified that can be used for other models
 * Validation: Verification ultimately leads to validation, which is the most sought after part of modeling

+## Conclusion

+Agent based modeling is an important and powerful tool to have under any scientist's or researcher's belt.
+Since Axelrods paper, ABM has seen an increase in its use, not just in the social science but physical sciences as well.
+Though it will take some time before text books will start incorporating this third way of conducting science, for any person trying to solve a problem within complex adaptive systems, ABM will be their best bet to solve the problem.